Should online retailers use the Value Added Tax calculation service (VCS) on Amazon or are the weaknesses of this system too serious?

 The pressure to use the Value Added Tax calculation service on Amazon is increasing due to Amazon .
 The weaknesses of this system are small to considerable, depending on the setup.
 We at Taxdoo offer solutions for this via our platform.

-The Value Added Tax calculation service: a brief history
+Amazon Value Added Tax -Berechnungsservice (VCS): a brief history

 When Amazon 2017 Amazon Business was launched as a B2B marketplace, it was clear that this marketplace would only be a success if the buyers - which now includes the entire DAX group - received legally compliant invoices from the sellers.

-Due to the heterogeneity in online trade, which is very strongly dominated by companies from the SME segment, it soon became clear that the calculation of Value Added Tax and the invoicing could not be left to the seller.
+Due to the heterogeneity in the online trade, which is very much dominated by companies from the SME segment, it quickly became clear that the calculation of Value Added Tax and the invoicing could not be left to the seller.

 Any larger company with appropriate tax security mechanisms would have immediately prohibited its own procurement department from purchasing goods via Amazon Business as soon as the first invoice written via Word appeared there.